 EU and Italian Competition Law

 Fabrizio has a wealth of experience in advising clients on all aspects of EU and Italian competition law.
-His experience covers a wide range of sectors and includes cartel investigations as well as mergers and acquisitions in which he regularly represents clients before the Commission and the Italian competition authority.
-His practice also covers pre-investigation contacts, which have proven to be successful in certain cases being closed without action taken against the clients.
+His experience covers a wide range of sectors and includes cartel investigations as well as merger filings, in which he regularly represents clients before the European Commission and the Italian competition authority.
+His practice also covers pre-investigation contacts which have proven to be successful in bringing certain cases to a favourable conclusion for his clients.

 Fabrizio regularly represents clients before the European Commission and the EU Court of Justice as well as the Italian Antitrust Authority and the Italian Civil and Administrative Courts (TAR and Consiglio di Stato).